krishshah7/Krish_shah/civic-ai-companion/README.md

 A GenAI + Agentic AI civic platform for Indian citizens: chat with an AI about government schemes, file civic complaints, and track their status.

-**Note on origin:** this project's concept was inspired by an open-source hackathon submission ("Nagrik AI") solving the same civic-tech problem statement.
-The implementation here is independently written using a different stack (Python/Streamlit/SQLite/LangChain instead of Next.js/Firebase/Groq) and a smaller, custom-curated dataset - built as a personal learning project, not a copy of that codebase.

 ## Features

 **1. AI Civic Companion (Chat)**